martinjameswhite/ZeldovichRecon/README.md

 # ZeldovichRecon
-Code to compute the halo correlation function using the Zeldovich approximation.
+Code to compute the post-reconstruction halo correlation function using the Zeldovich approximation.

 This code closely follows the formalism described in ``Reconstruction within the Zeldovich approximation''